A mentor can help you decide what package to buy and will work with you for four hours of online supervision that come with complete packages.

 - Erica Lyme, Masters of Education/Licensed Teacher, OH View Bio

-- Lisa Pinkstaff, LPC, BCN, San Antonio, TX View Bio
+- Lisa Pinkstaff, LPC, BCN, San Antonio, TX (Q-wiz only) View Bio

 - Tamera Siminow, MA, Counseling Psychology, VA View Bio